 Different chefs, bloggers, and bakers use recipes that work for them and, more often then not, they’ve adjusted ingredients or methods accordingly.
 Look at the ingredients you’re using, the equipment you have, and even what mood you’re in.
 If you’re still at a loss, then read on for our top buttercream troubleshooting advice!

-Make sure your buttercream is the cream of the crop with these top troubleshooting tips!
+Make sure your buttercream is perfect with these troubleshooting tips!

 All photos via Juniper Cakery